-SOPHOMORES: All Sophomores take the practice ACT and the PSAT in preparation for the SAT.
-Results of these tests are used to predict how well a student will do on the SAT and the ACT and can also be used to measure relative academic strengths and weaknesses in specific academic areas.
+SOPHOMORES: All Sophomores take the PSAT in preparation for the SAT.
+Results of these tests are used to predict how well a student will do on the SAT and can also be used to measure relative academic strengths and weaknesses in specific academic areas.

-JUNIORS take the PSAT and a full length practice ACT test in preparation for their standardized testing which should begin no later than the spring of the junior year.
+JUNIORS take the PSAT in preparation for their standardized testing which should begin no later than the spring of the junior year.